Introduction

 The first ever coast-to-coast radio broadcast by the CBC (Canadian Broadcasting Corporation) took place at this event.

-An enormous crowd gathered on Parliament Hill in Ottawa to celebrate Canada's Diamond Jubilee
+An enormous crowd gathered on Parliament Hill in Ottawa to celebrate Canada's Diamond Jubilee.

 Canada's Diamond Jubilee in Ottawa on July 1, 1927